There are many wonderful guides for getting started in genetic genealogy.

 The presence of a tree signals that you are interested in family history (and not just ethnicity charts) and shows others what you already know.

 If you have the time, work on adding as many cousins as possible using census and vital records.
-I have been able to quickly sort out literally hundreds if not thousands of matches with no obvious connection because I remember (or can quickly double-check) those collateral line names.
+I have been able to quickly sort out literally (and I am using that word correctly) thousands of matches with no obvious connection because I remember (or can quickly double-check) those collateral line names.

 Attach a tree at every place where you've tested or where you've transferred results.
 You might rely on a link to another site at, say, FTDNA, but at least list your surnames so that the tools will work as well as possible.

 Download your raw data from wherever your results come in first and upload it to the following sites.
-Do at least GEDmatch, even if you tested everywhere, because it's the only way to see segment locations for Ancestry matches.
+Do at least GEDmatch, even if you tested everywhere, because it may be the only way to see segment locations for some Ancestry matches.

 GEDmatch.com: This is the only site that takes results from everyone.
 The tools here are powerful and ever-evolving.
 If you're an Ancestry test-taker, be sure to use a name that makes it easy to find you on the Ancestry site (and attach a tree for the same reason).